 At the Longmont Public Library, we love authors as much as our readers do, and our programming librarians delight in connecting readers and writers for shared experiences.
 Have an idea for a great author you'd like to see on this list?
 Drop us a line by email or give us a call at (303) 651-8472.
 We'd love to hear from you.
 In the meantime, we hope to see you at our author talks!

-Beginning in January, the Library will switch to Eventbrite.com to handle online registrations for our adult programs.
+The Library has switched to Eventbrite.com to handle online registrations for our adult programs.
 Why the change?
 Because Eventbrite: